Russia examines ventilator type sent to U.S. after fires kill six

 A similar fire - caused by the same model of ventilator, according to a law enforcement source speaking to TASS - killed one person in a hospital in Moscow on Saturday.

 Roszdravnadzor, Russia’s healthcare watchdog, said it would check the quality and safety of the ventilators in the two hospitals, and the St Petersburg hospital said it would stop using the model in question for now.
-The manufacturer urged people to avoid rushing to conclusions.
+At least two Russian regions told Russian news agencies they would also suspend use of the ventilators.

 The model in question, the Aventa-M, was among those sent to the United States from Russia at the start of April to help it cope with the coronavirus pandemic, and is made by a firm that is under U.S. sanctions.

-The Ural Instrument Engineering Plant (UPZ) in Chelyabinsk, 1,500 km (930 miles) east of Moscow, confirmed that the Aventa-M is one of its products and had been supplied to Saint George’s Hospital.
+The Ural Instrument Engineering Plant (UPZ) in Chelyabinsk, 1,500 km (930 miles) east of Moscow, confirmed that the Aventa-M was one of its products and had been supplied to Saint George’s Hospital.

 “We have no official data about which devices were installed in the zone of the (St Petersburg) fire,” a spokeswoman added.